On Optimizing Image Codecs for VMAF NEG: Analysis, Issues, and a Robust Loss Proposal: Experimental setup

 \subsection{Datasets}

 The baseline training and all fine-tunings are conducted on the Vimeo90k dataset \cite{Vimeo90k}, using only the first image of each sequence contained therein.
-We use Vimeo90k's training split for training and the test split for evaluation during training.
+We use the official Vimeo90k training split for training and the test split for evaluation during training.
 For testing and demonstrating the effects of hyper-parameters, we use the Kodak dataset \cite{Kodak}.